shaunazzopardi/tapa/README.md

 Soot (https://sable.github.io/soot/) is used to analyse Java source code.

-The main idea is to perform pointer aliasing analysis only for pointers of a certain type, and those pointers required to perform the analysis for such pointer.
-A motivating analysis for this is static typestate analysis (or protocal analysis), that involves using static analysis to analyse a program with respect to some property (e.g. a finite-state machine) parametrized over some object (e.g. the property specifies that for each iterator object, the next method is never called before hasNext is called).
+The main idea is to perform pointer aliasing analysis only for pointers of a certain type, and those pointers required to perform the analysis for such pointers.
+A motivating analysis for this is static typestate analysis (or protocol analysis), that involves using static analysis to analyse a program with respect to some property (e.g. a finite-state machine) parametrized over some object (e.g. the property specifies that for each iterator object, the next method is never called before hasNext is called).
 In this case we only need to consider the aliasing relation between objects of this type.

 Consider the following method: